bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 An answer has this variables:
-title, titleJS, points, jokerAnswer, onwAnswer (yes/no), allAnswers (total answers of all users), allPercent (total percent of all users - checkbox counted ounce), totalPercent (total percent of all users - all checkboxes counted).
+title, titleJS, points, jokerAnswer, onwAnswer (yes/no), allAnswers (total answers of all users), allPercent (total percent of all users - checkbox counted ounce), totalPercent (total percent of all users - all checkboxes counted) and categories.

-An evaluation has this variables: evaluate (evaluate points (unchecked) or percentage (checked)), minimum and maximum, image, bodytext, ce (content element ID), page (page ID).
+An evaluation has this variables: evaluate (evaluate points (unchecked) or percentage (checked)), minimum and maximum, image, bodytext, ce (content element ID), page (page ID) and categories.
 Note: if a category is marked, the evaluation will seek for categories instead.
 The category of answers will be validated.
 The category which was used most be the participant will be taken.